Department of Educational Psychology

 This program is designed for students who want to work with children and adolescents experiencing a wide range of academic, emotional, and behavioral difficulties.
 Common roles and functions of the School Psychologist include psychological assessment, counseling, consultation, crisis intervention, research, and program evaluation.
 School Psychologists work with students, their families, and school staff in order to help students be as successful as possible in school.
 The program is designed to provide students the academic and practical training necessary to become licensed as a Licensed Specialist in School Psychology by the Texas State Board of Examiners of Psychologists.
 Graduates are eligible to apply for certification as a Nationally Certified School Psychologist, which is a nationally-recognized professional certification granted by the National Association of School Psychologists.

-Educational Psychology is also proud to provide supportive coursework supportive coursework offered to other departments
+** Educational Psychology also provides supportive coursework to other departments and degree programs.

 Yolanda Diaz is a graduating senior in the University of Texas at San Antonio's College of Education and Human Development

-Our students and graduates have the knowledge and skills necessary to engage in scholarly inquiry, to deliver accountable, research-based services, and to understand how to use psychology as a force for positive change.
-Our faculty members are involved in high-impact research projects and participate in local and national professional organizations.
-Further, the department has been successful in developing effective partnerships with local school districts and community agencies, which gives our students an advantage when seeking practicum and internship opportunities.
+- Educational Opportunities -- Our students and graduates have the knowledge and skills necessary to engage in scholarly inquiry, to deliver accountable, research-based services, and to understand how to use psychology as a force for positive change